 7.4.1.
 Spaces and Space Boundaries

-In CityGML 3.0, a clear semantic distinction of spatial features is introduced by mapping all city objects onto the semantic concepts of spaces and space boundaries.
+In the CityGML 3.0 CM, a clear semantic distinction of spatial features is introduced by mapping all city objects onto the semantic concepts of spaces and space boundaries.
 A Space is an entity of volumetric extent in the real world.
 Buildings, water bodies, trees, rooms, and traffic spaces are examples for such entities with volumetric extent.
 A Space Boundary is an entity with areal extent in the real world.
 Space Boundaries delimit and connect Spaces.
-Examples are the wall surfaces and roof surfaces that bound a building; the water surface as boundary between the water body and air; the road surface as boundary between the ground and the traffic space; or the digital terrain model representing the space boundary between the over- and underground space.
+Examples are the wall surfaces and roof surfaces that bound a building, the water surface as boundary between the water body and air, the road surface as boundary between the ground and the traffic space, or the digital terrain model representing the space boundary between the over- and underground space.

 To obtain a more precise definition of spaces, they are further subdivided into physical spaces and logical spaces.
 Physical spaces are spaces that are fully or partially bounded by physical objects.
 Buildings and rooms, for instance, are physical spaces as they are bounded by walls and slabs.
 Traffic spaces of roads are physical spaces as they are bounded by road surfaces against the ground.
 Logical spaces, in contrast, are spaces that are not necessarily bounded by physical objects, but are defined according to thematic considerations.
 Depending on the application, logical spaces can also be bounded by non-physical, i.e. virtual boundaries, and they can represent aggregations of physical spaces.
 A building unit, for instance, is a logical space as it aggregates specific rooms to flats, the rooms being the physical spaces that are bounded by wall surfaces, whereas the aggregation as a whole is being delimited by a virtual boundary.
-Other examples are city districts which are bounded by virtual vertically extruded administrative boundaries; public spaces vs. Security zones in airports; or city zones with specific regulations stemming from urban planning.
+Other examples are city districts which are bounded by virtual vertically extruded administrative boundaries, public spaces vs. Security zones in airports, or city zones with specific regulations stemming from urban planning.
 The definition of physical and logical spaces and of corresponding physical and virtual boundaries is in line with the discussion in [Smith & Varzi 2000] on the difference between bona fide and fiat boundaries to bound objects.
-Bona fide boundaries are physical boundaries; they correspond to the physical boundaries of physical spaces in CityGML 3.0.
-In contrast, fiat boundaries are man-made boundaries; they are equivalent to the virtual boundaries of logical spaces.
+Bona fide boundaries are physical boundaries; they correspond to the physical boundaries of physical spaces in the CityGML 3.0 CM.
+In contrast, fiat boundaries are man-made boundaries: They are equivalent to the virtual boundaries of logical spaces.

 Physical spaces, in turn, are further classified into occupied spaces and unoccupied spaces.
 Occupied spaces represent physical volumetric objects that occupy space in the urban environment.
 Examples for occupied spaces are buildings, bridges, trees, city furniture, and water bodies.
-Occupying space means that some space is blocked by these volumetric objects; for instance, the space blocked by the building in Figure 6 cannot be used any more for driving through this space or placing a tree on that space.
+Occupying space means that some space is blocked by these volumetric objects.
+For instance, the space blocked by the building in Figure 6 cannot be used any more for driving through this space or placing a tree on that space.
 In contrast, unoccupied spaces represent physical volumetric entities that do not occupy space in the urban environment, i.e. no space is blocked by these volumetric objects.
 Examples for unoccupied spaces are building rooms and traffic spaces.
 There is a risk of misunderstanding the term OccupiedSpace.
 However, we decided to use the term anyway, as it is established in the field of robotics for over three decades [Elfes 1989].
 The navigation of mobile robots makes use of a so-called occupancy map that marks areas that are occupied by matter and, thus, are not navigable for robots.

 Figure 6.
 Occupied and unoccupied spaces